zekageri/ESP_LinkedList/README.md

 myList.remove(1);
 ```

-*You can also use pop_back method to remove the last element of the list and pop_front to remove the first element of the list.*
+*You can also use pop_back method to remove the last element of the list and pop_front to remove the first element of the list.
+These two methods will return the removed element by value*

 ```c++
 myList.pop_back();